 The other route taken by many is training through an apprenticeship.
 An apprenticeship gives you hands-on training, working alongside a team of technicians, while completing study and exams separately.
 Apprenticeships may take considerably longer than the full-time education course, but you will earn money and gain invaluable hands-on experience while you complete it.
 Employers are likely to hire a qualified technician after about three years of an apprenticeship.

 Let’s get into the types of roles an HVAC technician can specialize in.
 One of the very first things HVAC techs learn to do is the installation of equipment.
 This can be refrigeration, air conditioning, heating, or air purifying systems.
 Installation of these types of systems can take place on a small scale in private homes, for example fitting air conditioning in an existing home.
 On the other end of the scale, technicians may be installing large-scale air conditioning systems in supermarkets or in new office blocks.
+[For more on commercial systems, check out commercial hvac.]
 Either way, installers must be meticulous and precise in their work and guarantee a high level of professionalism to ensure the system works perfectly from the start.
 An installation technician is entrusted with the responsibility of installing these systems without fault or error.

 Moving on from installation, the next step is to make sure systems are kept in good working order.
 Maintenance technicians perform routine check-ups on all kinds of refrigeration and heating systems, validating their safety, and continued working order.
 This is a hugely important job, especially on large-scale systems, as a lack of proper maintenance can lead to degradation of parts and, ultimately, system failures.
 A maintenance technician may work for a single client - like a supermarket chain - looking after multiple sites, or work for a maintenance company and be sent out to various sites and types of job.